 Sacred art has always been and still remains one of the most popular and beloved aspects of the life of the Tibetan people.
 In recent times it has received inspiration from all over the world.
+At https://place-4-papers.com/mba-essay-writing-service/ there is even an entire list of mba essay writers that focus on these themes.
 For centuries, this particular art has facinated the neighboring countries in the Tibetan Buddhist tradition.
 Some of the best collections can be seen in the finest museums in Mongolia and Russia.
 Among the most popular varieites of Tibetan sacred art is the silk and brocade applique Thangka (scroll of a sacred image either painted, woven or embroidered and sewn) and the skill involved in making them is highly regarded.
 It is almost extinct due to the destruction of the Chinese Cultural Revolution.
 Thanks to some of the older monks who were skilled in this kind of work and who were able to flee the harsh Chinese occupation in 1959, this historic tradition still remains unbroken.
 It is carried on in the same way as it was practised in the very beginning.

 The Nechung Monastery has been famous in Tibet for it's art of sacred images.
 The frescoes of the monastery and it's branch temple within Lhasa, have attracted artists from Kham and Amdo for many centuries.
 Currently under Chinese rule, the frescoes of Nechung that have survived serve as one of the main tourist attractions.
 The Nechung monks were famous for upholding the tradtions in the cultural arts and in particular, the art of embroidery and applique.
 Two monks, Ven.
 Thupten Phuntsok and Ven.
 Thupten Sherap, who were endowed with this traditional skill, were able to flee Tibet and come to India.
 Under the guidance of His Holiness, the Dalai Lama the monastery was re-established in Dharamsala in the early sixties.
 Ven.
 Gyaltsen Chopel was among the young students who were taught at the monastery.
 They have passed the rich tradition to the present generation.
 This project was carefully planned.
 Now, the work of Ven.
 Gyaltsen Chopel is very much appreciated, not only in the Tibetan society but abroad too.